blackieops/deployawebsite/content/static-sites/s3/index.md

 Create a folder in your home directory called `.aws`, and create a file inside called `credentials`.
 This is an INI-style file that defines our "profiles".
+Fill it out with the credentials for the user we created earlier:

 ```
 [default]